52 answers to achieving High Sales Growth

 Is this decision a local one or does it need a national approval?

 What do you see as the next steps?

 Would you mind if a recapped our conversation so far?

 Do we need to include anyone else at this stage?

 If you do not see the relevance of certain questions, that is fine.
-Feel free to get in touch for more information and how I might be able to help your sales team with asking questions.
-Currently there are some complimentary sessions available
+Feel free to get in touch for more information and how I will help your sales team with winning more sales in 2021.